Lionel Kochan

 Lionel Edmond Kochan (20 August 1922 – 25 September 2005) was a British historian, journalist and publisher.
 He is best known for his work in Jewish history, having become an academic historian in his 30s and formerly specialising in European history.

 Background

 Kochan was a doctoral student of Sir Charles Webster.
 Before moving into academia, he worked as a publisher and journalist.

 Career

 His first academic post was as a lecturer in European history at the University of Edinburgh from 1959 to 1964.
 He then moved to the University of East Anglia, where he was Reader in European History from 1965 to 1969.
 He was Bearsted Reader in Jewish History at University of Warwick from 1969 until his retirement in 1987.

 Kochan was born in London into a secular Jewish family.
 His scholarly writing became increasingly concerned with Jewish history.
 In the 1970s onwards, he became more involved in his Jewish heritage.
-His wife Miriam Kochlan (c.1935-2023) was a writer and translator and she popularised the ceremony of batmitzvah for girls aged 12 in Oxford.
+His wife Miriam Kochan (c.1935-2023) was a writer and translator and she popularised the ceremony of batmitzvah for girls aged 12 in Oxford.